Antimicrobial resistance: Antibiotic Awareness Week

-In 2016 the Secretary-General of the United Nations convened the Interagency Coordination Group (IACG) on Antimicrobial Resistance.
+In 2016, the Secretary-General of the United Nations convened the Interagency Coordination Group (IACG) on Antimicrobial Resistance.
 The IACG worked with international organizations and experts in human, animal, and plant health to create a plan to fight antimicrobial resistance.
-Their report released in April 2019 highlights the seriousness of antimicrobial resistance and the threat it poses to world health.
-It suggests five recommendations for member states to follow in order to tackle this increasing threat.
+Their report released in April 2019 focuses on the seriousness of antimicrobial resistance and the threat it poses to world health.
+It suggests five recommendations for member states to follow to tackle this increasing threat.
 The IACG recommendations are as follows: